bluz71/nvim-linefly/README.md

 [Gitsigns](https://github.com/lewis6991/gitsigns.nvim) of the current buffer in the `statusline`.

-By default, Git status will be displayed if the plugin is loaded.
+By default, the Git status will be displayed if the plugin is loaded.

-To disable the display of Git status in the _statusline_ please add the following to your initialization file:
+To disable the display of Git status in the `statusline` please add the following to your initialization file:

 ```lua